Medicaid Application and Renewal Processes 210-RICR-30-00-3

 A. In general, the process of completing and submitting an application proceeds in accordance with the following:

 a.
-The applicant must provide personally identifiable information for the purpose of creating an on-line account and establishing identity during this process.
-Verification of this information is automated through the federal data hub (see MCAR section 1308, “Verification/Datahub”).
+The applicant must provide personally identifiable information for the purpose of creating an online account and establishing identity during this process.
+Verification of this information is automated through the Federal data hub (see § 30-00-5.7 of this Title).
 Documentation verifying identity may be required if the automated verification process is unsuccessful.
 Acceptable forms of identity proof include, but are not limited to, a driver’s license, school registration, voter registration card.
 Documents may be submitted via mail, fax, on-line upload, to a DHS Office, or the HSRI.
-(See MCAR section 1308, “Verification/Datahub” for additional information).
+(See Part 30-00-5.7 of this Title for additional information).

 b.
-Once identity is verified, the Medicaid agency must conduct account matches in accordance with MCAR section 1308 to determine whether the applicant or members of the applicant’s household have other accounts or are currently receiving benefits.
+Once identity is verified, the Medicaid agency must conduct account matches to determine whether the applicant or members of the applicant’s household have other accounts or are currently receiving benefits.
 It is the State’s responsibility to resolve account matching issues and notify the applicant of any necessary actions.

 2. Account Duration – An application account is open for a period of ninety (90) days.
 Applicants must restart the process if they have not completed and submitted an application within that period.